 Leaves are one of nature’s great nutrient recyclers.
 Throughout the growing season, they are food factories for trees and shrubs, turning sunlight and water into stored sugar.
 Then, as nighttime temperatures cool and the days shorten, they shut down and fall to the ground.
 As they decompose, they return a wealth of accumulated nutrients back to the soil.

-In our yards, leaves are every bit as useful.
-Plus, we have the ability to influence the decomposition process by moving, storing, shredding, and incorporating them into compost.
-Here are some of the best ways to use fall leaves in your composting system.
+Gardeners have the ability to influence the decomposition process by moving, storing, shredding, and incorporating leaves into compost.
+Here are some of the best ways to use fall leaves as compost.

 Here's how to set up your fall leaf compost pile.